Batman.Object

 Retrieves the value at a

-on an object.
+keyon an object.
 Accepts keypaths.Note:

-for property access.test "get retrieves properties on Batman objects", -> song = new Batman.Object({length: 340, bpm: 120}) equal song.get("length"), 340 equal song.get("bpm"), 120 test "get retrieves properties on nested Batman objects using keypaths", -> post = new Batman.Object text: "Hello World!" author: new Batman.Object name: "Harry" equal post.get("author.name"), "Harry" test "get retrieves properties on Batman objects when . property access doesn't", -> song = new Batman.Model({length: 340, bpm: 120}) equal typeof song.length, "undefined" equal song.get("length"), 340
+getmust be used for property access on any object inBatman's world.
+This is so that Batman can implement neat things like automatic dependency calculation for computed properties, property caching where it is safe, and smart storage mechanisms.
+With Batman, you must usegetinstead of the regular.for property access.test "get retrieves properties on Batman objects", -> song = new Batman.Object({length: 340, bpm: 120}) equal song.get("length"), 340 equal song.get("bpm"), 120 test "get retrieves properties on nested Batman objects using keypaths", -> post = new Batman.Object text: "Hello World!" author: new Batman.Object name: "Harry" equal post.get("author.name"), "Harry" test "get retrieves properties on Batman objects when . property access doesn't", -> song = new Batman.Model({length: 340, bpm: 120}) equal typeof song.length, "undefined" equal song.get("length"), 340 -

 set(keypath: string, newValue) : newValue